 The Floating Boatman’s Chapel

-Materials: vintage gold parchment, black copy paper, black card, patterned rice paper, patterned paper, tissue paper, ink, water colour, clack marker,.
+Materials: vintage gold parchment, black copy paper, black card, patterned rice paper, mulberry papers, tissue papers, ink, water colour, black marker,.

 Illustrated scroll and puppets by karis Harrington / poem written and recited by Sophie Stanley / Song written by Steph Pirrie and performed by Three Idle Women